GEMScienceTools/CatalogueTool-Lite/README.md

 Providing all key fields is not compulsory.
 The *AddEvent* method will only include the available information.

 #### 1.2.2 - Reading/Writing ASCII Files
 Manual creation of a large number of items is however impractical.
 To avoid that, earthquake catalogue can be parsed from a csv (ascii) file.
-The standard format used in the toolkit is in the form:
+The standard format used in the toolkit is in the form (header keywords are self-explanatory):

 | Id | Year | Month | Day | Hour | Minute | Second | Longitude | Latitude | Depth | DepError | LocCode | MagSize | MagError | MagType | MagCode |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |